AndyPook/a6k.hugo/content/cv/nfer/index.md

 ---

 Building an E-Assessment system.
-Management of Pupil & Establishment details and management of the web based test taking system where Pupils are assessed.
+Management of Pupil & Establishment details and intergation of the web based test taking system where Pupils are assessed.
+Help move project towards a more "micro-services" based approach.
-Built the module that takes the Test details, the responses of the Pupil, together with a set of rules to assess the responses to mark and assign scores.
+Built the module that takes the Test details, the responses of the Pupil, together with an inhouse set of rules to assess the responses to mark and assign scores.
 Integrated with systems both up and downstream.